awsdocs/amazon-rekognition-developer-guide/doc_source/add-faces-to-collection-procedure.md

  `FaceModelVersion` is the version of the face model that's associated with the collection\.
 For more information, see [Model Versioning](face-detection-model.md)\.

 `OrientationCorrection` is the estimated orientation of the image\.
+Orientation correction information is not returned if you are using a version of the face detection model that is greater than version 3\.
 For more information, see [Getting Image Orientation and Bounding Box Coordinates](images-orientation.md)\.

 ```
 {